-We will screen all patients and visitors for COVID-19 (coronavirus) prior to entering our health centers.
+We will screen all patients and visitors for COVID-19 at our front desk.
 Staff will ask you and those in your group a few screening questions.
 Your well-being is our topmost priority, and we will continue to adapt our protocol and procedures as the situation evolves.

-If you have a companion for your appointment, they will also be screened prior to being allowed to enter the building.
+If you have a companion for your appointment, they will also be screened prior to your appointment.
 Minors and adults with special needs may have one parent/guardian accompany them.
 The person accompanying the patient may not be allowed in the treatment area.

 How to Stay Informed on COVID-19 in Washoe County

 A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19.
 We are stronger through these partnerships and are deeply committed to keeping our patients, as well as our team members, safe through this pandemic.

 - Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.
 Learn more here.

 The Washoe County Health District is closely monitoring COVID-19 (coronavirus).
 For the latest updates for our community, please visit their website.